-Most landscapes have the winter blahs.
+Do you have plants for winter interest in your yard?
+If not, your landscape suffers from the winter blahs.
 When the cold season arrives and leaves drop from the trees and bushes, there is no winter interest.
-There’s simply nothing to catch your eye for the entire winter season.
+There’s simply nothing to catch your eye during winter season.

-“Most homeowners buy plants that are full of life and color in the spring and summer,” said Jeff Dinslage, president of Nature Hills Nursery (www.naturehills.com).
+“Most homeowners buy plants that are full of life and color in the spring and summer,” said Jeff Dinslage, president of Nature Hills Nursery.
 “But these plants go dormant and look lifeless in the colder months.”

 Dinslage points out that many attractive plants look great during the growing season.
 Plus, they add much-needed color and winter interest during the coldest months of the year.
 Here are 7 of his favorite plants for adding color and texture to the landscape during winter.